-Yeh Shen joined the violin section of the San Diego Symphony Orchestra in 2012.
-Previously he was both a tenured 1st violinist in the Houston Symphony Orchestra between 1995 and 2001 and an extra violinist for the Los Angeles Philharmonic Orchestra, with which he toured extensively on the stages of all of the most prestigious concert halls in Japan, Europe and North America.
-He has also performed in the Boston Symphony Orchestra at Tanglewood Music Festival and in the San Francisco Symphony in subscription concerts.
-In these internationally prestigious ensembles, Yeh Shen has performed under the world’s foremost conductors such as Boulez, Dohnányi, Dudamel, Dutoit, Eschenbach, Mehta, Ozawa, Rattle, Salonen and many others.
+A violinist of the San Diego Symphony Orchestra since 2012, Yeh Shen also performs frequently with the San Francisco Symphony.
+Previously, he was both a tenured 1st violinist in the Houston Symphony Orchestra and a substitute violinist in the Los Angeles Philharmonic Orchestra.
+He has performed in the most prestigious concert halls in the world under the world’s foremost conductors such as Blomstedt, Boulez, Dohnányi, Dudamel, Dutoit, Eschenbach, Mehta, Ozawa, Rattle, Salonen and many others.

 On top of his passion in performing music, Yeh Shen is always interested in creating technology-based interactive music products to enhance music appreciation of classical music among the public.
 He holds U.S. patents on inventions that enable music novices to interact with classical music compositions as a part of brain fitness exercises.